Are you looking for a way to add and customize admin columns in WordPress?

 Why Add Admin Columns in WordPress?

-By default, the WordPress dashboard shows different built-in columns in different areas.
-For example, if you go to Posts » All Posts then you’ll see columns for each post’s title, author, categories, tags, comment count, and the date the post was published or last modified.
+By default, the WordPress dashboard shows different columns in different areas.
+For example, if you go to Posts » All Posts then you’ll see columns for each post’s title, author, categories, tags, comment count, and the post’s publication date.

-If you run a multi-author WordPress blog or have lots of content, then managing all of this content can be a lot of work, especially if you don’t have easy access to all the information you need.
+If you run a multi-author WordPress blog or have lots of content, then it can be difficult to manage that content in the WordPress dashboard, particularly if you can’t get the information you need at a glance.

 That’s where custom admin columns come in.

-With that being said, let’s see how you can add and customize admin columns in WordPress.
+With that being said, let’s see how you can add and customize admin columns on your WordPress website.

 If you’d prefer written instructions, just keep reading.